 Ingredients and substitutions

 To make this easy strawberry white chocolate cheesecake recipe you will need:

-- Digestive biscuits - These are my go-to for most of my cheesecakes, but you can use other types of biscuits too.
+- Digestive biscuits - These are my go-to for most of my cheesecakes, but you can use many other types of biscuits to make the crust with.
 Try graham crackers, BelVita, Hobnobs, shortbread or just like in my Raspberry Ripple Cheesecake, Oreos.

-- Full-fat cream cheese - I always use Philadelphia, but you can use any of your favourite soft cheese.
-You will need two family-size (340 g each) packages cream cheese.
+- Full-fat cream cheese - I always use Philadelphia.
 Make sure you are using full-fat version, as it produces best taste and texture.
 You could also use full-fat mascarpone cheese as an alternative, but the texture of the cheesecake will be a bit softer.

-- Good quality white chocolate - Try to use best you can afford.
+- White chocolate - Try to use best you can afford.
 White chocolate can be notorious for seizing and becoming lumpy when melted, especially the cheapest versions of it.
 I used Green & Black's Organic White Cooking Chocolate.
 You could substitute white chocolate for white chocolate chips or buttons too.

-- Double cream - we are using it to add richness, and to thicken the cheesecake mixture.
+- Double cream - To add richness, and to thicken the cheesecake mixture.
 It also helps this strawberry cheesecake to set.
 Use heavy cream, whipping cream or sour cream as an alternatives.

 Beat cream cheese until fluffy, then add the remaining melted white chocolate and icing sugar to it and combine together.